-Members of the public may request information contained within NYPD case management systems pursuant to the New York State Freedom of Information Law.
+Members of the public may request information obtained from NYPD use of electronic record management systems pursuant to the New York State Freedom of Information Law.
 The NYPD will review and evaluate such requests in accordance with applicable provisions of law and NYPD policy.